 Crossing The Line brought together 3 of Europe’s leading theatre companies who make professional touring theatre with learning disabled artists.
 My chapter in Diversity, Inclusion, and Representation in Contemporary Dramaturgy: Case Studies from the Field.
 Ed.
 Philippa Kelly, Routledge, (April 2020) investigates this initial 27 month collaboration, (2014-17) which incorporated residency exchanges, the making of new stage productions, wider industry engagement and a culminating 3-day Festival in Roubaix, France.
 Operating as Project Dramaturg, I argue that learning disabled theatre is not simply a subset of theatre made by physically or sensorily disabled people, but rather calls for different approaches; which could productively include the intercultural.

-I am continuing to pursue this work as Project Dramaturg (2018-21) with an expanded partnership of 6 European companies on 2 overlapping projects: Ogmius, focusing on skills development and Trasna Na Line, focusing around a 4-day festival in Galway due May 2020, showcasing the production work of all these companies as part of Galway’s European Capital of Culture.
+I pursued this work as Project Dramaturg (2018-21) with an expanded partnership of 6 European companies on 2 overlapping projects: Ogmius, focusing on skills development and Trasna Na Line, which was meant to focus around a 4-day festival in Galway due May 2020, showcasing the production work of all these companies as part of Galway’s European Capital of Culture, but had to be moved online owing to COVID.
 An important element of this work is the analysis of each company within its cultural context.

 Further profile content